eejlny/GFADES/README.md

 recommended that USE_SBLOCKS is 0 and USE_TAIL 0 for performance

-now go to hls solution directory

-**cd ..../workspace/gnn-rfsoc-mt-all-2022/hls/gnn/solution1**
+now from the download directory perform HLS simulation, HLS synthesis and IP export with this command:

+**vitis_hls -f ./gnn-rfsoc-mt-all-2022/hls/gnn/solution1/script.tcl**

 Check script.tcl to make sure that the set_part command matches your device is correct or modify as needed.
 The default part is xczu27dr-ffve1156-2-i that is the FPGA available in an RFSOC2x2 board.
-Perform HLS simulation, HLS synthesis and IP export with this command:

-**vitis_hls -f script.tcl**

 HLS simulation should display results like this: